 Both rekeying the Vault and rotating Vault's underlying encryption key are fully online operations.
 Vault will continue to service requests uninterrupted during either of these processes.

-Rekeying the Vault requires a quorum of unseal keys.
+Rekeying the Vault requires a threshold number of unseal keys.
 Before continuing, you should ensure enough unseal key holders are available to assist with the rekeying to match the threshold configured when the keys were issued.

-First, initialize a rekeying operation.
-The flags represent the newly desired number of keys and threshold:
+Initialize the rekeying operation.
+The flags represent the newly desired number of keys and threshold.

 $ vault operator rekey -init -key-shares=3 -key-threshold=2